top of page

 How do we reach enough farmers?

-We are reaching farmers through partnerships with established NGOs, CBOs (community-based organizations), government extension programs, and informal farmer groups.
+We are reaching farmers through partnerships with established NGOs, distributors, CBOs (community-based organizations), government extension programs, and informal farmer groups.
 We are holding trainings through agri-business associations.
-We have demonstration plots (over 400 in 2019) and field days, promoted in villages through established groups, radio, and posters.
-There is a viral social component at play: on our 500 trials farms, 368 neighboring farmers signed up to be on the waiting list after the first season.
-The word is spreading!
-Please contact us to learn how you can treat your farm in Western Kenya in 2020.
+We have demonstration plots in every country as well as field days, promoted in villages through established groups, radio, and posters.
+There is a viral social component at play: the word is spreading!
+Please contact us to learn how you can treat your farm in Western Kenya this season.

 We are trying to be a healthy blend of ambition and reason.
 We don’t work in isolation.
 We rely on feedback from partners.
 If you are affiliate with any farmer groups in Striga regions, please email us so we can include you in our outreach.